 ^() U308 Corp. did not have any loss before discontinued operations or extraordinary items for each period presented.

 Summary of Quarterly Results

-The following quarterly results for the eight most recent quarters have been prepared in accordance with IFRS as listed below.
+The results for the eight most recent quarters have been prepared in accordance with IFRS as listed in Table 6.